 It's not a good idea to accept a counteroffer from your current employer when you've already accepted an offer with another employer.

-As tempting as it may be to jump at a salary increase and additional employee perks at a new firm, sticking with your current position when you've been given a counteroffer can lead to more problems than if you were to get a new start.
+As tempting as it may be to jump at a salary increase and additional employee perks at a new company, sticking with your current position when you've been given a counteroffer can lead to more problems than if you were to get a new start.
 Despite your employer's seemingly genuine attempt to keep you as a valuable member of the team, that worth could diminish quickly if you decide to stay on.

 Why?
 Counteroffers often result from employers' suspicions that they may be losing an especially talented employee.
 There's something that another company sees in you, so you are worth investing in a little more.
-However, this does not necessarily mean the luster will last, and rejecting a job offer from a new firm could be detrimental to your future opportunities.
+However, this does not necessarily mean the luster will last, and rejecting a job offer from a new organization could be detrimental to your future opportunities.

 The downside of 'almost' leaving